New Year’s Eve Ideas + Events for Albuquerque Families

 • Dance party – this is my mom’s favorite activity . . . she brings out the disco ball and turns the volume up for an at-home family dance party!

-• Arts & Crafts – DIY party hats, confetti poppers, noise makers, or ribbon wands to celebrate the countdown to midnight (or noon).
+• Arts & crafts – DIY party hats, confetti poppers, noise makers, or ribbon wands to celebrate the countdown to midnight (or noon).

 • Fireworks – NYE is full of new and sparkly things, which could include sparklers and fireworks for you and your neighbors.

-• Wishing Tree – write down all of your hopes, dreams, wishes, and goals for the new year and hang them in a homemade tree or one you have in your yard.
+• Wishing tree – write down all of your hopes, dreams, wishes, and goals for the new year and hang them in a homemade tree or one you have in your yard.

 • Glow party – throw a family-friendly rave at home by decorating shirts with glow paint and dancing the night away under a black light.